Nuclear Sustainability Services

 In Ontario, about 60% of the electricity we depend on comes from nuclear energy.
 It is not only safe, reliable and low-cost, but it also produces virtually zero carbon emissions, which is vital in the fight against climate change.

-While nuclear energy does create a small amount of nuclear by-products that must be managed, OPG is a world-leader in safe and environmentally-sound nuclear material management.
+While nuclear energy does create a small amount of nuclear by-products that must be managed, OPG is a world-leader in safe and environmentally-sound nuclear material and radioactive waste management.

 Explore how we manage these materials safely and efficiently.

 Nuclear power is one of the most misunderstood energy sources available but it plays a valuable role in the global fight against climate change.
 Its widespread use in Ontario is why the province has one of the lowest carbon-intensive electricity sectors in the world.
 Yet many of its benefits are often overshadowed by misconceptions around nuclear by-products and their management.

 In 2020, we launched our Climate Change Plan and made a commitment to being a net-zero company by 2040, and create a net-zero economy by 2050.
 And while these goals are ambitious, they’re not enough on their own.
 That's where the Climate Challengers come in.
 Meet the people who have made it their mission to change the fate of our futures for the better.

 For more info on OPG's energy podcast, visit climatechallengers.com or check out this episode 👉

 EP06 - Nuclear waste mythbusting